Canonical ensemble

 The canonical ensemble assigns a probability P to each distinct microstate given by the following exponential:

 where E is the total energy of the microstate, and k is the Boltzmann constant.

-The number F is the free energy (specifically, the Helmholtz free energy) and is a constant for the ensemble.
+The number F is the free energy (specifically, the Helmholtz free energy) and is assumed to be a constant for a specific ensemble to be considered canonical.
 However, the probabilities and F will vary if different N, V, T are selected.
 The free energy F serves two roles: first, it provides a normalization factor for the probability distribution (the probabilities, over the complete set of microstates, must add up to one); second, many important ensemble averages can be directly calculated from the function F(N, V, T).